1–6 Jul 2025

 Description

-High temperature superconductor (HTS) coils are widely acknowledged for having greater stability margins than low temperature superconductor (LTS) counterparts.
-In particular, no-insulation (NI) coils are often assumed to exhibit even greater stability owing to enhanced thermal conduction between turns and inherent current bypass capabilities.
-However, we hypothesize that this assumption may not universally hold.
-Specifically, reducing the turn-to-turn contact resistivity in NI HTS coils can actually heighten their quench susceptibility, because normal zones can expand through an electromagnetic “inductive-type” mechanism rather than relying solely on the conventional “diffusive-type” thermal conduction.
-This fundamental difference in quench propagation necessitates distinct stability assessment methodologies for NI HTS coils.
+High temperature superconductor (HTS) coils are widely acknowledged to have greater stability margins than their low temperature superconductor (LTS) counterparts.
+In particular, no-insulation (NI) coils are often assumed to exhibit even greater stability owing to enhanced thermal conduction between turns and inherent current-bypass capabilities.
+However, we hypothesize that this assumption may not universally hold true.
+Specifically, reducing the turn-to-turn contact resistivity in NI HTS coils may actually heighten their quench susceptibility, because normal zones can propagate via an electromagnetic “inductive-type” mechanism rather than relying solely on the conventional “diffusive-type” thermal conduction.
+This fundamental difference in quench propagation may necessitate distinct methodologies for assessing the stability of NI HTS coils.

-In this study, we examine the influence of turn-to-turn contact resistivities on the stability of single pancake NI HTS coils by determining their minimum quench energy (MQE).
-Our findings reveal that MQEs for inductive-type quenches decrease as inter-turn contact resistivities are lowered, indicating an increased vulnerability of NI HTS coils to inductive-type quenches when inter-turn contact resistance is excessively reduced.
+In this study, we examine the influence of turn-to-turn contact resistivities on the stability of single-pancake NI HTS coils by investigating their contact resistivity-dependent quench behavior.
+Our findings reveal that stability against inductive-type quenches could decrease as inter-turn contact resistivity is lowered, indicating an increased vulnerability of NI HTS coils to inductive-type quenches when inter-turn contact resistivity is excessively reduced.

 Author